edgedb/easy-edgedb/chapter10/index.md

 }
 ```

-Finally, EdgeDB can also use `$$` to make raw string literals.
+Finally, you can also use `$$` to make raw string literals.
 Any string inside this will ignore any and all quotation marks and escape characters, so you won't have to worry about the string ending in the middle.
 Here's one example with a bunch of single and double quotes inside:

 ```edgeql
 select $$